ayushbhagat/react-native-scaffold/README.md

 ```
 For the iOS simulator, press `Cmd+R` to reload and `Cmd+D` or shake for dev menu.
 For the Android simulator, double tap `R` to reload and press `MENU` or shake for dev menu.
+Note that running `npm run android` only uploads the app to the emulator.
+The emulator must be opened manually before running the command.
+The command to open the emulator is `emulator -avd [name]`.

 To run tests in the `test` directory:
 ```